DeepLenin/fashion-mnist_png/README.md

 # [Fashion-MNIST] converted to png

-This repoo contains following:
+This repo contains the following:

 - Simple script to convert MNIST-like datasets to png images.

-- [Fashion-MNIST] converted to png format stored in `data.zip` file.
+- [Fashion-MNIST] converted to png format stored in the `data.zip` file.

 ## Why